 On February 1, 2013, the Organization entered into a 10-year operating lease agreement with the above noted unrelated third party for an additional 1,424 square feet of office space located in Fitchburg, Massachusetts.
 The lease commenced on February 1, 2013 and shall expire on January 31, 2023.
 The space is being used by Fitchburg State University for additional office and classroom space.
 The lease provides for a base annual rent of \$5,696 payable in monthly installments of \$475.
 Effective July 1, 2017, the lease agreement was amended to extend the term of the lease until June 30, 2023 and modify the lease payment provisions to be in biannual installments of \$2,848.
 The Organization may extend the initial term of the lease, under the same terms and conditions, for successive periods of one year, provided it is not then in default of the lease terms and it gives proper notice.
 The Organization may cancel the lease at any time after February 1, 2014 with the payment of two months' base rent as a termination charge.
 The Organization is also responsible for the payment of normal operating, maintenance and repair costs associated with the use of the property.
-For the years ended June 30, 2020 and 2019, rent expense amounted to \$5,696 in each year.
+For the years ended June 30, 2021 and 2020, rent expense amounted to \$5,696 in each year.

-The following is a schedule of future minimum rental payments under this operating lease agreement at June 30, 2020:
+The following is a schedule of future minimum rental payments under this operating lease agreement at June 30, 2021:

 The Organization and the University are parties to License Agreements whereby the Organization granted to the University irrevocable and exclusive licenses to occupy, manage, maintain and operate certain property owned by the Organization.
 The License Agreements provide for initial terms of one year and automatic annual renewals thereafter.
 The License Agreements provide for annual license fees payable, in arrears, in 4 equal quarterly installments.
 All costs to operate and maintain the property, including any capital improvements made thereto, shall be borne by the University.
 The License Agreements may be terminated by either party upon the expiration of the initial term of the agreements and any subsequent renewal term with the giving of proper notice.
 In addition, the University may terminate the agreements at any time with the giving of proper notice.
-For the years ended June 30, 2020 and 2019, license fee income amounted to \$545,661 and \$205,427, respectively.
+For the years ended June 30, 2021 and 2020, license fee income amounted to \$356,337 and \$545,661, respectively.

 On June 22, 2018, the Organization entered into a three-year operating lease agreement with an unrelated third party after purchasing a property for a total cost of \$153,096 located in Fitchburg, Massachusetts.
-The lease agreement provides for monthly lease payment of \$1,600 commencing on July 1, 2018.
-For the year ended June 30, 2020, rental income amounted to \$21,255.
+The lease agreement provided for monthly lease payment of \$1,600 commencing on July 1, 2018.
+The lease agreement was amended effective July 1, 2019 and provided for monthly lease payment of \$1,358.
+A new 5 year lease commenced on July 1, 2021 with a monthly lease payment of \$1,914.
+For the years ended June 30, 2021 and 2020, rental income amounted to \$22,968 and 21,255.

-The following is a schedule of future minimum rental payments under this operating lease agreement at June 30, 2020:
+The following is a schedule of future minimum rental payments under this operating lease agreement at June 30, 2021: